TylerH123/MKS22X-Minicraft/README.md

 ## 5-28-19
 ### Tyler
-Today, I updated the README with the controls to play our game.
+Today, I updated the README with the controls to play our game and the description of our game.